brainboxdotcc/DPP/README.md

 Completed so far:

 * Websocket connection with heartbeat keepalive and connection resuming
+* Event dispatcher - currently only dispatches `on_message_create`
+* Ability to attach handlers to events

 To do:

 * Add the rest of the discord events
-* Ability to attach to events, and either receive parsed objects or raw json strings
+* Ability to receive raw json strings to event handlers
 * REST HTTPS call system using cpp-httplib
 * Message send/edit/delete
 * Embeds